 There are two extremes to avoid:

-- Observing for too long without building the confidence and trust to drive change, eventually becoming a passenger (or figurehead).
+- Observing for too long without building the confidence and trust to drive change, eventually becoming a passenger or figurehead.

 - Rushing to make changes in an attempt to recreate the conditions that made a previous team successful.

-Sometimes there are reasons to observe for longer.
-Other times the situation requires swift action.
 By the end of the onboarding process, the EM should be a navigator: using their deep understanding of the team and domain to take actions that have predictable, positive effects.

 Summary